jq-ln/ObsidiAnswer/README.md

 ### Opening the Assistant

 - Click the brain icon in the ribbon
-- Use the command palette: "Open RAG Knowledge Assistant"
+- Use the command palette: "ObsidiAnswer: Open Assistant"
 - Use the hotkey (if configured)

 ### Asking Questions